megaluck/documentation/docs/introduction/08-Car-registry-tutorial.rst

          );
         }

-1. Serialization is implemented as SDK developer, as described before, shall include proposition and value into serialization.
+1. Serialization is implemented by the SDK developer, as described before, shall include proposition and value into serialization.
 Ordering is not important.
 2. CarBoxData shall have a value parameter as a Scorex limitation, but in our business logic CarBoxData does not use that data at all because each car is unique and doesn't have any inherent value.
 Thus value is hidden, i.e. value is not present in the constructor parameter and just set by default to “1” in the class constructor.
 3. public byte[] customFieldsHash() shall be implemented because we introduce some new custom data.